 Taking Action Together

-Collaborative Leadership in Practice (CLiP) is a two-year bilingual project to strengthen collaborative, equitable and inclusive leadership in the non-profit sector —specifically in the context of partnerships and networks.
+Collaborative Leadership in Practice (CLiP) was a two-year bilingual project to strengthen collaborative, equitable and inclusive leadership in the non-profit sector —specifically in the context of partnerships and networks.

 - Increase knowledge and understanding of processes and policies that centre equity-seeking communities in leadership and decision-making.